 - TrueBlue by JetBlue

 While there are fewer airline cards to consider in comparison to overall rewards cards, choosing the top airline credit cards is difficult.
-The choice is much more individualized, as the best airline credit card depends on your preferences and choice of airline.
+The choice is much more individualized, as the best airline credit card depends on your preferences, location and choice of airline.

 Earning rewards is less about the airline credit card itself and more about the combination of the card with the airline’s frequent flyer program.